-Transition planning requires a range of strategies to engage young people in thinking about and discussing their future.
+Transition to adulthood planning requires a range of strategies to engage young people in thinking about and discussing their future.

 Sortli (a play on the phrase ‘sort out your life’) is a free mobile app for young people that was developed through a partnership between young people, CREATE Foundation and the then Department of Communities, Child Safety and Disability Services.